richdost/aws-rest/README.md

 ## Notes
  - The rest directory contains the Claudia sub-project which establishes the lambda functions which implement REST.
 The contents are bundled up by Claudia in a temporary directory before being sent to AWS.
+ - Build artifacts such as are returned by Claudia and AWS are stored in ~/.aws-rest/build.

 ## REST Operations
  - Post an array of objects or a single object to collection URI.
 Id is injected if missing.
 Resulting objects will be in response.